 Before purchasing the battery, see if the battery comes with any warranty and how long the warranty may be.
-This makes things easier if it is defective, since you may be able to return the battery for a new battery or for a refund.
+The warranty makes things easier if it's defective since you may return the battery for a new battery or for a refund.

 Prices can vary depending on quantity of batteries, size, and the age of the laptop.
 Below is a list of the most popular batteries and their price range in the U.S. Dollar.

 1 NiMH Battery: $100.00 to $160.00

 Where to buy

 Your laptop computer manufacturer is the best place to get a price quote on a replacement battery.
 After doing this, check any of the links below to get a price quote comparison and find the cheapest solution.

 Charge the battery properly

 Once you have received the battery, if it includes documentation for how to charge it for the first time, make sure to follow those instructions exactly.
 Otherwise, we recommend you charge the battery for at least 24 hours before use.